Skip to content

 └── tsconfig.json

-Source stays put; anvil run copies only what Bedrock needs into dev Behaviour/Resource packs.
+Source stays put; anvil build copies only what Bedrock needs into dev Behaviour/Resource packs.

 Asset Pipelines